kburk1997/TrustNews/README.md

 A Chrome Extension that determines if a news source is trustworthy.
 Created at HackRPI 2015 by: Kathleen Burkhardt and Alex Lin

+##How do I use this extension?
+* First, enable this extension under "Extensions".
+* Then, go to any news site and click the TrustNews icon.
+* A popup should appear determining if the extension could determine what news site you were on, if it is a satire site, and the reliability of this site with an explanation.

 ## How do we determine if a news source is trustworthy?
 We ask the following questions:
 * How long has it existed?